ProdioDesignWorks/quickbooks-module-prodio/README.md

 # quickbooks-module-prodio

-`quickbooks-module-prodio` is an  node js client for the  `quickbooks-services-prodio API`.
+`quickbooks-module-prodio` is NodeJS client for the `quickbooks-services-prodio API`.

 # Prerequisite (Things to do before installing this module):